 Sticky Faith Challenge #1:Here’s a challenge to you.
 Have “the talk” with God in your prayers, and have “the talk” with your partner if there are two of you parenting.
 Have “the talk” soon, before it becomes an issue, so that you have already decided how you will respond.
 Then you will be ready one day for this:

-“Mum, can I go to a sleepover on Saturday night at my friend’s apartment which she just got from the edinburgh apartments for rent?
+“Mum, can I go to a sleepover on Saturday night at my friend’s house.
 Can you pick me up on Sunday at 11?”

 “Would little …. like to join the same football team as my …… ?
 They play on Sunday mornings.”

 “Dad, I’m going to get a weekend job.
 I’ll be working on Sundays all day.”